11 November 2022

 “The benefits are enormous for our well-being.
 It’s a wonderful way to socialise and forge friendships, and reduce loneliness, and is a great addition to traditional sports lessons.
 If schools were to bring in a trained teacher to offer safe, structured dance lessons, I think pupils and the school would reap the rewards immediately.”

-During the dance session, Shirley partnered with the ISTD’s Richard Still and Malcolm Hill to teach the children some Cha-Cha-Cha moves.
+During the dance session, Shirley partnered with the ISTD’s Malcolm Hill to teach the children some Cha-Cha-Cha moves.
 Pupil Jimi Powell, aged nine, who is a huge Strictly Come Dancing fan, said: "I think dance is important because it can express your emotions and release your happiness.
 It also keeps you fit and it's fun to do.
 I’ve loved dancing with Shirley today.”

 Co-Headteacher Jean Connery said the school provides dance lessons and clubs to pupils, which have proved hugely popular.
 "We’ve found that dance is a wonderful way to include all children – classes can be adapted to suit their ability – and it boosts overall well-being, builds teamwork and friendships, and is just really great fun,” said Jean.